MetPX/sarracenia/doc/design/plan.rst

 For the first iteration, things were completed pretty much on time.
 This is all done.

-focus: deltas.txt, logmessages.txt, dd_post_sample.txt
+focus: deltas.txt, logmessages.txt, sr_post_sample.txt

-   dd_post, dd_sara, and dd_subscribe
+   sr_post, sr_sara, and sr_subscribe

    validate that AMQP over SSL works, because it will all need to be there.